calebfungdemo/code-coverage/README.md

    Typically, in a project with a CI pipeline, you would include a coverage step to ensure that code that is added/updated are covered by unit tests.
    If there is insufficient code coverage, the build should fail.

+   > **Important!** GitHub automatically disables GitHub Actions in forked repositories.
+Navigate to the Actions tab and enable GitHub Actions before pushing up your changes.

    Commit your changed files and push them up to the main branch
    ```bash
    git add .github/workflows/build.yml pom.xml
    git commit -m "ci: Run unit tests and generate coverage report in GitHub Actions workflow"
    git push
    ```
-   Navigate to the Actions tab and select the Coverage workflow to see your workflow run.
+   Navigate to the Actions tab and select the Build workflow to see your workflow run.
-5. Note that the Run tests job within the Coverage workflow will fail.
+5. Note that the Run tests job within the Build workflow will fail.
    From the console logs, confirm that the job failed because code coverage constraints haven't been met
    ```text
    ...